yracine/device-type.myneurio/readme.md

 /******************************************************************************************/

 5) Optionally, you can activate live logging for more tracing /******************************************************************************************/

+This is useful for debugging in case of any error/exception.

 Go to https://graph.api.smartthings.com/ide/logs